trezor/trezor-suite/docs/features/protocols/coin-handler.md

 # Coin Protocol Handler

 Trezor Suite, both on web and desktop, can handle opening of coin URLs in `coin:address` and `coin:address?amount=` formats.
-Currently only `bitcoin:` scheme is supported, but for example `litecoin:` can be easily added.
+Currently all bitcoin-like coins schemes are supported (Applies for bitcoin-like coins supported by Trezor Suite). `bitcoin:` is supported in both web and desktop app environment.
+Other coins, such as `litecoin:`, `dogecoin:` are supported only in desktop app.
+[MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler#permitted_schemes)

 ## Behavior